 - University Chaplain: The Chaplain will be informed of crises and will serve, in consultation with the Director of CHWS, as a pastoral and counseling resource to students, family members, faculty, and staff as needed.

-- Director for Multicultural Student Services: The MCSS Director will be informed of the crisis situation if a student involved is a member of a multicultural group.
+- Director for the Office of Intercultural Engagement : The OIE Director will be informed of the crisis situation if a student involved is a member of a multicultural group.

 Types of Crisis

 *In the event of an emergency, Security Services will contact the appropriate Student Affairs professional(s).

 In the event of an emergency, our first order of concern is for the safety and the wellbeing of any students who may be injured, and secondly for any students affected by the crisis (i.e., witnesses, friends of victims).
 Getting injured students safely transported for expedited medical care must be the highest priority.